-And how do you measure it in your workforce?
+Everyone wants happy employees.
+But one connection that’s often missed is that employee satisfaction and employee engagement go hand in hand.
+So how do you measure engagement in your workforce?
 What are some employee engagement best practices?
-And, why does it matter for your business?
+And why does it matter for your business?

 Take a look at your staff.
-You’ll see that your employees will fall into one of three categories of engagement:
+You may see that your employees will fall into one of three categories of engagement:

-- Engaged – The employee believes in the business, wants to improve their work and the work of those around them, is willing to do what it takes to help the organization succeed and is motivated by their leaders.
+- Engaged – The employee believes in the business, wants to improve their work, is willing to do what it takes to help the organization succeed and is motivated by their leaders.
 Efficiency and enthusiasm are the hallmark traits of an engaged worker.

-- Actively disengaged – The employee dislikes their job and makes that misery known wherever they go, spreading negativity across the organization and often dragging operational efficiency down with them.
+- Actively disengaged – The employee demonstrates low job satisfaction and makes that known, spreading negativity across the organization and often dragging operational efficiency down with them.

 Engaged employees often become your company’s high performers – those who are self–motivated, innovative, proactive and are eager to learn new skills.
 Studies have shown that these valuable achievers can deliver as much productivity as four average employees.
 A bonus is that these employees are often your company’s best ambassadors, speaking well of your business.